gopal-sakshi/nodejs-certification/src/worker-threads/readMe1.md

 - Node.js uses two kinds of threads: a main thread handled by the event loop and several auxiliary threads in the worker pool.
-- The event loop is the mechanism that takes callbacks (functions) and registers them to be executed at some point in the future.
+- The event loop is the mechanism that takes callbacks (functions) & registers them to be executed at some point in the future.
 - It operates in the same thread as the proper JavaScript code.
     When a JavaScript operation blocks the thread, the event loop is blocked as well.
 - The worker pool is an execution model that spawns & handles separate threads,